tiyab/dotfiles/README.md

 ```
 curl --silent https://raw.githubusercontent.com/tiyab/dotfiles/master/install.sh | bash
 ```

+During the installation there will be a `gpg-suite` popup, didn't found out yet how to auto accept :/

 Once finish, just reboot as there is many settings that require an app restart.